projectsesame/sesame/design/ingress-status-loadbalancer.md

 Status: _Draft_

-This proposal describes how to add support for the `ingress.status.loadBalancer` field to Contour.
+This proposal describes how to add support for the `ingress.status.loadBalancer` field to Sesame.

 ## Goals

-- Populate the status.loadbalancer field in all `networking.k8s.io/v1beta.Ingress` objects managed by Contour.
+- Populate the status.loadbalancer field in all `networking.k8s.io/v1beta.Ingress` objects managed by Sesame.
-- Contour pass the Ingress compliance tests for `networking.k8s.io/v1beta.Ingress` objects.
+- Sesame pass the Ingress compliance tests for `networking.k8s.io/v1beta.Ingress` objects.

 ## Non Goals